wazuh/wazuh-documentation/source/installation-guide/index.rst

 - :ref:`Wazuh quickstart <quickstart>`: Install all the central components on the same host using the unattended installation script.
 - :ref:`Virtual Machine (OVA) <virtual_machine>`: It is a pre-built virtual machine with all Wazuh central components that you can directly import using `VirtualBox <https://www.virtualbox.org/>`_ or other OVA compatible virtualization systems.
-- :ref:`Amazon Machine Images (AMI) <amazon-machine-images>`: It is a pre-built Amazon Machine Image with all Wazuh core components to be installed on an AWS cloud instance.
+- :ref:`Amazon Machine Images (AMI) <amazon-machine-images>`: It is a pre-built Amazon Machine Image with all Wazuh central components to be installed on an AWS cloud instance.

 Distributed deployment